feross/cs253.stanford.edu/src/pages/index.md

 ### Collaboration Policy

-You may discuss the assignments with other students and you may work together to come up with solutions to the problems.
-If you do so, you must list the name of your collaborators in the submission.
+You may discuss the assignments with other students but do not share code or attack inputs.
+When designing an attack, there's usually an amazing aha moment when you finally figure out the "trick"; if someone tells you the solution before you've figured it out yourself you'll be robbed of the best part of this course.
+If discuss an assignment with another student, you must list the name of your collaborators in the submission.
 Each student must write up their solutions independently.

 ### Late Submissions